mothur/mothur.github.io/_wiki/edamame.md

 heuristic to clustering the data into OTUs.
 The advantage of the [cluster.split](cluster.split) approach is that it should be faster, use less memory, and can be run on multiple processors.
-In an ideal world we would prefer the traditional route because \"Trad is rad\", but we also think that kind of humor is funny\....
+In an ideal world we would prefer the traditional route because "Trad is rad", but we also think that kind of humor is funny\....
 In this command we use taxlevel=4, which corresponds to the level of Order.

     mothur > cluster.split(fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.denovo.vsearch.pick.pick.pick.count_table, taxonomy=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.pick.pick.taxonomy, splitmethod=classify, taxlevel=4, cutoff=0.03)

 Next we want to know how many sequences are in each OTU from each group and we can do this using the [make.shared](make.shared) command.
-Here we tell mothur that we\'re really only interested in the
+Here we tell mothur that we're really only interested in the

 0\.03 cutoff level: